-Bag&Baggage is proud to introduce our patrons to our very first group of emerging artists!
-We received dozens of applications from all over the country for this program, and the competition was fierce – thank you to all of the artists who applied, and please welcome the 17-18 Emerging Artists!
+Bag&Baggage is proud to introduce our patrons to our second group of emerging artists!
+We received dozens of applications from all over the country for this program, and the competition was fierce – thank you to all of the artists who applied, and please welcome the 2018-19 Emerging Artists!

 Located in the heart of downtown Hillsboro, Oregon (just 20 miles west of Portland), Bag&Baggage is a regionally and nationally acclaimed mid-sized professional theatre with a 12 year history of producing innovative, provocative retellings of classic English and American drama.
 B&B is one of two professional theatre companies in Washington County, and is the largest cultural non-profit in Hillsboro.
 In early 2017, B&B will take ownership of our own studio-style theatre space: a permanent home for a company with deep roots in Hillsboro and a commitment to ensuring our community has access to the highest quality theatre right here where they live, work, and play.
 The new space will be our performance home (with a flexible studio-style theatre with a maximum of 165 seats), as well as a bar, administrative offices, costume and prop storage, and shop space.
 The new building will also be available for outside rentals and for use by other arts organizations.
 B&B produces a season of 6 shows annually during a 10 month season, beginning each summer with an outdoor Shakespeare followed by five indoor productions that follow a standard schedule: an American classic, a Halloween-themed show, a holiday show, an adaptation, and an English classic.

 This is a 10-month-long program, lasting from August to May, and requires a commitment of 20 hours per week.
 Each class of Emerging Artists (EAs) will play an essential role in B&B operations.
 Working in every facet of the organization, these EAs learn standards of professionalism while building their resumes and portfolios and forging connections within the broader theater community.